oguimbal/jcool-docs/quickstart.md

 !> Do not use this environment in your **production** environment: It has no effect IRL :/

-?> Instead of contacting real opponents, justice.cool will send you an email at the contact address you provided when creating your dev key.
+?> Instead of contacting real opponents, Justice.cool will send you an email at the contact address you provided when creating your dev key.

-?> You will notice that we call your *dev* environment corresponds to our *staging* environment.
+?> You will notice that what we call your *dev* environment corresponds to our *staging* environment.
 As such, it will include all the latest features we have not pushed in production yet.
 It might also be a bit more unstable, and we guarantee no SLA for it.

 # Production environment

-This is the *real* justice.cool.
+This is the *real* Justice.cool.
 Charges may apply.

 - You can create a production api key [here](https://app.justice.cool/dev/api)
 - The production endpoint you must request is [api.justice.cool/v1](https://api.justice.cool/v1)